-I. Domicile, habitual residence and establishment of a natural person Within the meaning of this Act, a natural person:

-- a. has their domicile in the state where they reside with the intent of establishing permanent residence: - has their habitual residence in the state where they live for a certain period of time, even if this period is of limited duration from the outset. - has their establishment in the state where the centre of their professional or commercial activities is located.

-No person may have more than one domicile at the same time.
+- I. Domicile, habitual residence and establishment of a natural person - Within the meaning of this Act, a natural person: - has their domicile in the state where they reside with the intent of establishing permanent residence; - has their habitual residence in the state where they live for a certain period of time, even if this period is of limited duration from the outset: - has their establishment in the state where the centre of their professional or commercial activities is located. - No person may have more than one domicile at the same time.
 If a person does not have a domicile anywhere, the habitual residence is the relevant place.
 The provisions of the Civil Code relating to domicile and residence do not apply.

 II.
-Seat and establishment of companies and trusts For companies and trusts pursuant to Article 149a, the seat is deemed to be the domicile.
+Seat and establishment of companies and trusts

-The seat of a company is deemed to be located at the place designated in the articles of incorporation or in the articles of association.
-In the absence of such a designation, the seat is located at the place where the company is administered in fact.
+- For companies and trusts pursuant to Article 149a, the seat is deemed to be the domicile. - The seat of a company is deemed to be located at the place designated in the articles of incorporation or in the articles of association.
+In the absence of such a designation, the seat is located at the place where the company is administered in fact. - The seat of a trust is deemed to be located at the place of administration, as designated in the trust terms in writing or in any other form which permits evidence by text.
+In the absence of such a designation, - 19 SR 210 - Amended by Art.
+2 of the FD of 20 Dec.
+2006 on the Approval and Implementation of the Hague Convention on the Law Applicable to Trusts and on their Recognition, in force since 1 July 2007 (AS 2007 2849; BBI 2006 551).

-The seat of a trust is deemed to be located at the place of administration, as designated in the trust terms in writing or in any other form which permits evidence by text.
-In the absence of such a designation, the seat is deemed to be located at the place where the trust is administered in fact.
+the seat is deemed to be located at the place where the trust is administered in fact